 When sourcing pink Depression glass at bargain prices, the more plentiful pieces and less popular patterns offer the most promise.
 Common items like cups and saucers, bread and butter plates, and sherbet dishes can usually be found at a reasonable price.

 Many times no-name Depression glass patterns can be found on the cheap, as well.
 Cream and sugar sets in pink, with a simple wheel etching, can be readily located for mere dollars.
 The same set in one of the collectible patterns can cost three to five times as much.
 You can also find these no-name items more readily in online auction listings, going for far less than you might expect.
-Do a keyword search for “pink Depression glass” to bring up hundreds of items, many of them offering bargain potential.

 You can also visit glass shows for competitive pricing and a superb selection.
 Be a diligent shopper to find the best deals, and don't forget to haggle for a better price, when appropriate.